The Countryside Code

 Take special care on country roads

 Always drive carefully with reduced speed on country roads.
 Consider others when parking and avoid blocking entrances, gateways or other drivers' visibility.
-Walkers should take special care on narrow country roads and if appropriate, walk in single file.
+Walkers should take special care on narrow country roads and if uncertain should walk in single file.

 Consider your personal safety